 - a.
-Investment Objective to generate long-term capital appreciation through investment in equity securities and/or in government and corporate debt securities denominated in Philippine Peso. - Benchmark the Company's performance is measured against 50% PSE Index and 50% Bloomberg Sovereign Bond Index. - c.
+Investment Objective to generate long-term capital appreciation through investment in equity securities and/or in government and corporate debt securities denominated in Philippine Peso. - b.
+Benchmark the Company's performance is measured against 50% PSE Index and 50% Bloomberg Sovereign Bond Index, net of tax - c.
 Asset Allocation Range the Company allocates its funds available for investments among cash and other deposit substitutes, fixed-income securities and equity securities based on certain proportion as approved by Management.